-Candidates who have qualified their Post Graduate degree in Computer Science / Computer Applications / Software Science / Computer Communication / Information Technology / Information Science / Software Engineering / Theoretical Computer Science / Computer Technology / Information Science and Management / Information Technology and Management under 10+2+3+2/3 system of this University or any other University recognized by the Syndicate as equivalent thereto shall be eligible to register for the Degree of Master of Philosophy (M.Phil.) in Computer Science and undergo the prescribed course of study in an approved institution or Department of this University.
+Candidates who have qualified their Postgraduate degree in Computer Science/Computer Applications/Software Science/Computer Communication/Information Technology/Software Engineering/TheoreticalComputer Science/Computer Technology/Information Science and Management/ Information Technology and Management under 10+2+3 systemof this University or any other University recognized by the Syndicate as equivalent thereto shall be eligible to register for the Degree of Master of Philosophy (M.Phil.) in Computer Science and undergo the prescribed course of study in an approved institution or Department of this University.

-Candidates who have qualified their postgraduate degree on or after 1 January 1991 shall be required to have obtained a minimum of 55% of marks in their respective postgraduate degree to become eligible to register for the Degree of Master of Philosophy (M.Phil.) in Computer Science and undergo the prescribed course of study in an approved institution or department of this University.
+Candidates who have qualified their postgraduate degree on or after 1 January 1991 shall be required to have obtained a minimum of 55% of marks in their respective postgraduate degrees to become eligible to register for the Degree of Master of Philosophy (M.Phil.) and undergo the prescribed course of study in an approved institution or department of this University.